 - Equity: In this context, “equity” is the fair treatment of all employees, regardless of gender, race, and other diversity categories.
 Effective equity policies aim to identify, address, and eliminate barriers and past inequities in areas such as hiring, compensation, and promotion.

-- Inclusion: To be “inclusive” is to ensure that everyone is heard, seen, and considered across the range of human difference.
-In inclusive workplaces all employees enjoy a sense of belonging and feel encouraged to be their authentic selves, without pressure to compromise, so they may participate as full and valued members of the community.
+- Inclusion: To be “inclusive” is to ensure that everyone is heard, seen, and considered across the range of human differences.
+In inclusive workplaces, all employees enjoy a sense of belonging and feel encouraged to be their authentic selves, without pressure to compromise, so they may participate as full and valued members of the community.

 It may be tempting to draft a supportive statement when DEI issues emerge in the news, and then return your gaze to your core business functions.
 However, it’s important to realize that DEI values and initiatives need to become part of your core business goals.
 Recruitment, retention, and profitability are all riding on your ability to do so.

 The Bottom Line